Wii42/mediathek_view_mobile/README.md

 #### TODOs:
-- [ ] Reimplement the swiper in the download manager, removed due to no null safe version of flutter_swiper
+- [ ] Reimplement the swiper in the download manager, removed due to missing null safe version of `flutter_swiper`
-- [ ] Reimplement giffy_dialog]